quetalasj/lidar2occupancy/README.md

 #### Problem description
-When Robot drives around, the lidar scans the area and gets points.
-To prevent collision robot stops in front of the obstacle (points in a point cloud).
+A robot during its motion scans the area.
+To prevent collision it stops in front of an obstacle.
-Unfortunately, there are situations when points from floor are considered an obstacle, and robots stop.
+Unfortunately, there are situations when floor points are considered as obstacles (false positive obstacle detection), and robots stops.
 So there is a fundamental need to filter these points out of the point cloud.

+`ros2 run lidar2occupancy lidar2occupancy`

 #### Result
 ![alt text](result.png)